 Hinrich Trade Negotiation Simulation HK 2019: Part 2 recap

-The final round of the Hinrich Trade Negotiation Simulation took place on Feb.
+The Hinrich Trade Negotiation Simulation final round took place on Feb.
 23, 2019, at the Jockey Club Hall of Asia Society Hong Kong Center.

 The event was graced by Deputy Australia Consul-General to Hong Kong and Macau Ken Gordon, who gave a keynote speech on trade and free trade agreements and how they affect the economy.